-Other class and social forces and movements play important roles in the political life of our country.
-These include small-business owners and professionals who operate private practices.
-Numerous movements support improved public education and public health care, the rights of the disabled and mentally ill, and democratic reform of our electoral systems.
-There are peace groups, environmental organizations, and civil liberties organizations.
-Also playing important roles are independent media groups, various community and neighborhood organizations, and democratic progressive sections of religious denominations and organizations.
-This remarkable breadth of organizations and movements affords many opportunities for alliances with the working class.
+There are other class and social forces and movements which play important roles in the political life of our country.
+These include professionals who own their own private practice, the disabled and mentally ill, and other small business people.
+Similarly, movements in support of improved public education and public health care, for peace, for reforming and democratizing our electoral systems, environmental organizations, civil liberties organizations, independent media groups, various community and neighborhood organizations, and democratic progressive sections of religious denominations and organizations, all at times ally themselves with the working class and may be forms through which workers are organized.